-5. Information from any other source that the housing provider reasonably determines to be reliable in accordance with the federal Fair Housing Act and Section 504 of the Rehabilitation Act of 1973.

-- (c) If a person's disability-related need for an emotional support animal is not readily apparent, a housing provider may request reliable information that reasonably support the person's need for the particular emotional support animal being requested.
+- 5. Information from any other source that the housing provider reasonably determines to be reliable in accordance with the federal Fair Housing Act and Section 504 of the Rehabilitation Act of 1973. - (c) If a person's disability-related need for an emotional support animal is not readily apparent, a housing provider may request reliable information that reasonably supports the person's need for the particular emotional support animal being requested.
 Supporting information may include: - 1.
 Information identifying the particular assistance or therapeutic emotional support provided by the specific animal from a health care practitioner, as defined in Section 456.001, Florida Statutes; a telehealth provider, as defined in Section 456.47, Florida Statutes; or any other similarly licensed or certified practitioner or provider in good standing with his or her profession's regulatory body in another state.
 Such information is reliable if the practitioner or provider has personal knowledge of the person's disability and is acting within the scope of his or her practice to provide the supporting information. - 2.
-Information from any other source that the housing provider reasonably determines to be reliable in accordance with the federal Fair Housing Act and Section 504 of the Rehabilitation Act of 1973. - (d) If a person requests to keep more than one emotional support animal, a housing provider may request information regarding the specific need for each animal.
+Information from any other source that the housing provider reasonably determines to be reliable in accordance with the federal Fair Housing Act and Section 504 of the Rehabilitation Act of 1973.

+(d) If a person requests to keep more than one emotional support animal, a housing provider may request information regarding the specific need for each animal.

 - (e) The housing provider may require proof of compliance with state and local requirements for licensing and vaccinating each emotional support animal. - (3) Request Limitations. - (a) Notwithstanding the authority to request information under subsection (2), a housing provider may not request information that discloses the diagnosis or severity of a person's disability or any medical records relating to the disability.
-However, a person may disclose such information or medical records to the housing provider at his or her discretion. - (b) A housing provider may develop and make available to person a routine method for receiving and processing reasonable accommodation requests for emotional support animals; however, a housing provider may not require the use of a specific form or notarized statement, or deny a request solely because a person did not follow the housing provider's routine method. - (c) An emotional support animal registration of any kind, including, but not limited to, an identification card, patch, certificate, or similar registration obtained from the Internet is not, by itself, sufficient information to reliably establish that a person has a disability or disability-related need for an emotional support animal. - (4) Liability.
-A person with a disability or disability-related need is liable for any damage done to the premises or to another person on the premises by his or her emotional support animal. - (5) Applicability.
-This section does not apply to a service animal as defined in Section 413.08, Florida Statutes, and Section 406.501, Ordinance Code.
+However, a person may disclose such information or medical records to the housing provider at his or her discretion. - (b) A housing provider may develop and make available to persons a routine method for receiving and processing reasonable accommodation requests for emotional support animals; however, a housing provider may not require the use of a specific form or notarized statement, or deny a request solely because a person did not follow the housing provider's routine method. - (c) An emotional support animal registration of any kind, including, but not limited to, an identification card, patch, certificate, or similar registration obtained from the Internet is not, by itself, sufficient information to reliably establish that a person has a disability or disability-related need for an emotional support animal. - (4) Liability.
+A person with a disability or disability-related need is liable for any damage done to the premises or to another person on the premises by his or her emotional support animal.